ahmethalac/CS461-Artificial-Intelligence/README.md

-# Artificial Intelligence CS461 HWs
+# CS461 Artificial Intelligence Homeworks and Project

-This repository contains assignments and projects for the Bilkent CS461 Artificial_Intelligence course [Spring 2021]
+Contains assignments and projects for the Bilkent CS461 Artificial_Intelligence course

 #### Team Members